agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

 This works fairly similarly to our test_get.
-We setup the service, create a post request adding the paramters as json.
+We setup the service, create a post request adding the parameters as JSON.
 We then return the status & the response body.

 ```rust
 // create.rs